Apple says iPhone to accept tap-to-pay without more hardware

 NEW YORK -- Apple said Tuesday it is expanding the iPhone's capabilities to accept contactless payments, making it easier for merchants to conduct tap-to-pay transactions without having to buy additional hardware.

-It will also give Apple a competitive edge in the growing world of contactless payments, in which the iPhone, as well as well Apple Pay, play a dominant role.
+It will also give Apple a competitive edge in the growing world of contactless payments, in which the iPhone, as well as Apple Pay, play a dominant role by effectively turning the iPhone into a point-of-sale terminal.

 The iPhone has been used as a contactless way to pay for goods and services since Apple Pay launched in 2014.
-But it required merchants to have their own point-of-sale hardware in order to accept those payments.
+But it required merchants to have their own point-of-sale hardware in order to accept contactless payments.
+Shares of payment platform company Block, formerly known as Square Inc. with its well-known iPhone dongle used to accept payments, fell more than 1% on Tuesday after Apple’s announcement.

 Because of the cost, often only large retailers would have mobile tap-to-pay devices.
 Apple’s own retail employees have used a device bolted onto an iPhone to accept contactless payments in its stores, for example.